sarezas/contactify/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.1.

+## Responsive design

+Contactify is designed for 1024px, 1366px, 1440px and 1920px width screens.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm install` and `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding